WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 ## Completing the Installation

-- Start by booting TWRP (you might need to manually reboot your device into fastboot if this gets stuck):
+- Start by booting TWRP (you might need to manually reboot your device into the Bootloader mode if this gets stuck):

 ```batch
 fastboot boot surfaceduo1-twrp.img